 5. Set Up Facebook Business Manager

 Facebook Business Manager is a great tool that page admins can use to keep their page secure.
-It’s particularly useful if you are owner or admin of more than one page as you can access it separately to your regular Facebook news feed.
-You can add and remove admins, operate your Facebook Ads Manager and post and moderate your pages all from the one spot.
+It’s particularly useful if you are an owner or admin of more than one page as you can access it separately to your regular Facebook news feed.
+You can add and remove admins, operate your Facebook Ads Manager and post and moderate your pages all from one spot.
 It even allows you to add people as admins even if they aren’t friends with you on Facebook itself.
 Here’s more information on how you can set up Facebook Business Manager.

 6. Be Aware Of Facebook Community Standards And Rules (And Follow Them!)